bootstrap-vue/bootstrap-vue/docs/components/carousel/README.md

 By providing a document unique value via the `id` prop, `<b-carousel>` will enable accessibility features.
 It is highly recommended to always add an ID to all components.

-All carousel controls and indicateors have aria labels.
+All carousel controls and indicators have aria labels.
 These can be customized by setting the various `label-*` props.